 Class Teachers retain responsibility for teaching children with SEND.
-Through classroom observations and teacher assessments teachers inform the SENCO of any concerns they have for individual children who they feel may require extra support.
+Through classroom observations and teacher assessments teachers inform the SENCOs of any concerns they have for individual children who they feel may require extra support.
 The teachers at Woodston Primary School use a range of strategies to meet children's educational, social, emotional and behavioural needs.
 Lessons have clear learning objectives, suitable equipment is provided and work is differentiated so that it is meets the pupils' needs, represents their learning style and ensures that the pupil has access to a broad and balanced curriculum.

-With support from the SENCo and following the advice from outside agencies, where available, they formulate the targets for pupils and plan provision towards these.
-Teachers ensure that the interventions required in class are implemented and effectively direct teaching assistants in the classroom.
+With support from the SENCos and following the advice from outside agencies, where available, they formulate the targets for pupils and plan provision towards these.
+Teachers ensure that the interventions required in class are implemented and effectively direct Teaching Assistants in the classroom.
 Teachers will maintain records in a SEND file.
-Teachers will also maintain effective communication with parents throughout the year, including opportunity for termly Structured Conversations.
+Teachers will also maintain effective communication with parents throughout the year, including opportunity for termly conversations to discuss their child's 'Assess, Plan, Do, Review' document.